openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 #### amount

-The amount sent by the applicant
+The amount sent by the applicant.

 #### sharesRequested